mhambric/Beyond_Campus/README.md

 npm run dev
 ```

-If the login page cannot connect to the backend, make sure both servers are running at the same time.
+If the login page cannot connect to the backend locally, make sure both servers are running at the same time.

 The frontend should run on port `5173`.